clinical-genomics-uppsala/wgs_leukemia_konigskobra/docs/index.md

 <a href="https://github.com/clinical-genomics-uppsala/fluffy_hematology_wgs/">https://github.com/clinical-genomics-uppsala/fluffy_hematology_wgs/</a>
 </p>

 This pipeline is created to run on short-read whole genome and/or whole transcriptome Illumina data, designed at [Clinical Genomics Uppsala](https://www.scilifelab.se/units/clinical-genomics-uppsala/#https://www.cgu.igp.uu.se).
+Just like the three-headed dog Fluffy, the pipeline can run on either **T**umor only, matched **T**umor-**N**ormal and/or **R**NA data.

 This snakemake pipeline uses the module system from [Hydra Genetics](https://github.com/hydra-genetics/) to process `.fastq.gz` files.
 The pipeline produces several output files such as a MultiQC `.html` report with QC-data, `.bam`/`.cram` alignment files, annotated `.vcf.gz` for SNVs and smaller indels, as well as `.txt`-files with RNA fusion results.
 For more indepth lists see [Result files](/results)